Fennixs/MindWell-Flutter-Project/README.md

 As of May 5th 2023.
 This project is still a work in progress and more features will be added in the future.
 I welcome any feedback or contributions to help improve the app.

 ## TASK TODO
-1) Build BMI screen
-2) Build Weather screen
+1) Build Weather screen
-3) Build Training screen
+2) Build Training screen